KwonVitalLab/KwonVitalLab.github.io/teaching/2025-Fall/ML-long.md

 ## University Policies and Academic Integrity

 Any suspected violations of course rules or the Emory's Honor Codes will be referred to the honor council for a hearing. \
-This includes but is not limited to consulting electronic or printed materials during midterm and plagiarism on homework or class projects.\
+This includes but is not limited to plagiarism on homework or class projects.\
 It is your responsibility to understand the [Laney Graduate School Honor Code](https://www.gs.emory.edu/_includes/documents/lgs-2022_2023-handbook-updated-december-13.pdf), the [Emory College Honor Code](http://catalog.college.emory.edu/policies/honor-code.html), and the [Department Statement of Policy on Computer Assignments](https://cs.emory.edu/undergraduate/general-information/spca/).